8 Best Legal Case Management Software Tools for Law Firms

 • Heavier on system resources due to desktop component

 CASEpeer was built specifically for personal injury attorneys and includes tools for medical records, treatment tracking, lien management, and visual case timelines.
+It's one of the few platforms that truly understands the lifecycle of a personal injury matter and speaks the language of PI law.

 Key Features: